StevenFleming/WordCounterFinal/README.md

 # WordCounter (C# Console Application)

-#### A An console-based application check how many times a word appears in block of text.
+#### A console-based application check how many times a word appears in block of text.
 Hosted on [GitHub](https://github.com/StevenFleming/). _Last Updated 03.03.2020._

 #### By _**Steven Fleming**_